 Significant contribution of the "Permanent cessation of fishing activities" measure (scrapping measure), financed from the EFF (European Fisheries Fund), to the reduction of fishing effort, above all the one targeting pelagic stocks, was described already in this report.
 Of great importance are also the results of the implementation of the complementary measure called "Temporary non-issuing of licenses for commercial fishing for certain fishing gears", because this measure introduced temporary moratorium on the issuing of new fishing licenses that would allow use of the following fishing gears: purse seine (PS), pelagic (midwater) pair trawls (PTM), drift and fixed nets (GNS and GTR) and demersal trawls (OTB).
-Established time frame for the implementation of this measure was period 2012-2013, but even after the expiry of that period Slovenia continues to implement it and thus keeps contributing to a better management of the fleet and to a more sustainable exploitation of marine resources.
-It is important to stress that almost all landings (95.4 %) in 2020 were generated with these 4 types of fishing gears whose use is restricted (fishing gear).
+Established time frame for the implementation of this measure was period 2012-2013.